 In the 1990s, the lone strip-mall sex shop in our suburb was the stuff of lore.
-What transpired inside grew from speculation to accepted fact, as it traveled my high school’s whisper mill.
-The pervasive attitudes about sex shrouded the sex toy industry in mystery and taboo.
+What transpired inside grew from speculation to accepted fact, as it travelled my high school’s whisper mill.
+The pervasive attitudes about sex shrounded the sex toy industry in mystery and taboo.

 It is only in the past couple of decades that body and sex positivity and more open conversations about sex have elevated adult brands from fringe to celebrated.
 This shift coincided with mass adoption of the internet and Web 2.0—niche communities found each other and anyone could sell sex toys online to customers shopping from the privacy of their homes.